Jethet/project-favBCN-photos/README.md

 # My favourite city Barcelona, in pictures

-*under construction*
+This is a simple project, with a carrousel of photographs from the city of Barcelona (no Bootstrap).

-This is a simple project, intended as a carrousel of photographs from the city of Barcelona (no Bootstrap).
+The current Barcelona weather is included, using the weather.io api.
+The current Barcelona time is included as well.